 Most cases of acute bronchitis are caused by viruses.
 Most cases of pneumonia are caused by bacteria.

-To understand what causes a chest infection, it is useful to learn about how the lungs work.
+To understand chest infection, it can help to understand more about how the lungs work.

 Your lungs are like two large sponges that are filled with tubes.
 As you breathe in, you take in oxygen through your nose and mouth.
 It then goes through a tube in your neck, called the windpipe or trachea.

 The trachea splits into two tubes, one for each lung.
 These are called the primary bronchi.
 The bronchi divide into smaller and smaller bronchi which have tiny air sacs (alveoli) at the end.
 The oxygen is passed into your blood from the alveoli, before being pumped around your body by your heart.

 As well as oxygen, bacteria and viruses in the air can also be passed down into your lungs.
 This usually does not cause problems because your immune system (the body's natural defence against infection) is able to kill the bacteria or viruses.